 Addressing the boundary challenge, and making use of a CNN's extrapolating power, we propose the use of a novel explicit boundary rule in CNNs.
 As such rules will have to depend on the image content and the spatial location of that content, we advocate to model them as a set of learned boundary filters that simply replace the non-boundary filters when executed on the boundary.
-These boundary filters are supposed to produce exactly the same feature channels the non-boundary filters produce.
 Every boundary configuration (upper edge, lower left corner, etc.) has a different filter.
 This implies, that they incur no time or space overhead at runtime.
 At training-time, boundary and non-boundary filters are jointly optimized and no additional steps are required.
+Additionally, in this extended version of the original work (Innamorati et al. 2018), we study the efficiency and performance of different variants of boundary-filters and report quantitative results and convergence rate, averaged over multiple runs.
 It seems, that introducing more degrees of freedom increases the optimization challenge.
 However, introducing the right degrees of freedom, can actually turn an unsolvable problem into separate tasks that have simple independent solutions, as we conclude from a reduction of error both at the interior and at the edges, when using our method.

-After reviewing previous work and introducing our formalism, we demonstrate how using explicit boundary conditions can improve the quality across a wide range of possible architectures (Sec.
+After reviewing previous work and introducing our formalism, we demonstrate how using explicit boundary conditions can improve the quality across a wide range of possible architectures (Sect.
 4).
-We next show improvement in performance for tasks such as de-noising and de-bayering $[\Box]$, colorization $[\Box3]$ as well as disparity and scene flow [5], in Sec.
-5.
+We next show improvement in performance for tasks such as de-noising and de-bayering (Gharbi et al. 2016), colorization (Zhang et al. 2016) as well as disparity, scene flow (Dosovitskiy et al. 2015) and superresolution (Dong et al. 2016), in Sect.
+5. Finally, in Sect.
+6, we investigate the benefits of different implementation strategies of explicit boundary conditions.